gioblu/PJON/documentation/routing.md

 ```

 ### Switch
-[Switch](/examples/ARDUINO/Local/SoftwareBitBang/Switch/Switch) routes packets between locally attached buses also if different strategies or media are in use.
+The [PJONSwitch](/examples/ARDUINO/Local/SoftwareBitBang/Switch/Switch) class transparently switches packets between locally attached buses also if different strategies or media are in use.
 It supports a default gateway to be able to act as a leaf in a larger network setup.
 Thanks to the `PJONSwitch` class, with few lines of code, a switch that operates multiple strategies can be created.
 In this example a `SoftwareBitBang` <=> `AnalogSampling` switch is created:
 ```cpp
 /* Connect SoftwareBitBang bus with an AnalogSampling bus: